 SMAC in the news

-SMAC is currently conducting 24 projects with a variety of clients, including AURI, Lyon County Library, and the 3D CNC.
-For a list of other SMAC clients, please refer to “The Clients” tab.
+SMAC is currently conducting projects involving marketing research, corodinating and implementing directed marketing plans and much more for a vairety of clients.
+For a list of current and previous SMAC clients, please refer to “The Clients” tab.

 The process depicted here is the process followed by the majority of SMAC's projects.
-The projects are put into phases to assure accountability and reduce financial risk.
-Clients may quit after each phases if they so desire too.
 All of these steps are subject to change if a client has special needs/requirements.
 For more information about the process described here, please contact us.

 Prior to beginning a project, SMAC meets with the potential client.
 We discuss your current situation and why the client has come to SMAC.
 After this discussion we create a proposal, which is sent to the client for their approval.
 This proposal outlines the phases of the project, fees, and conditions under which the contract will operate.
 Changes may be made to this contract after any phase has been completed to allow SMAC to better serve the client’s needs, should the research need a more defined direction.
 Once this proposal has been signed by both the client and SMAC's Executive Director, the project will immediately begin.